Meenakshi Temple: Shrines

 The Meenakshi temple has two separate shrines for the goddess Meenakshi (Parvati, Devi, Amman) and god Sundaresvara (Shiva, Deva, Cuvami), just like most Shaiva temples.
-Both open to the east.
-The Devi shrine is on the south side (B), while the Deva shrine is more centrally placed, to the north (A), thus placing the goddess as the pradhana murti or the "more important" right side within the complex, states Fuller.
+Both are open to the east.
+The Devi shrine is on the south side (B), while the Deva shrine is more centrally placed, to the north (A), thus placing the goddess as the pradhana murti or the "more important" right side within the complex.

 The goddess shrine has the green stone image of Meenakshi, standing in bent-leg posture.
 Her raised hand holds a lotus, on which sits a green parrot.
 Her left hand hangs by her side.
 This image is set in a square garbha griya (central sanctum).
 A copy of this image has been made from metal and is kept in the temple complex.
 The metal version is used for a festive procession.
 A distinct feature of Meenakshi in terms of iconography is the presence of parrot in her right hand.
 The parrot is generally associated with the Sri Vaishnava Alvar Andal.

 The Sundareswarar shrine has a stone linga in its square plan sanctum, and this anicon is shaded under a stone cobra hood.
 In the northeast corner is another stone image of his consort.
 None of these travel during a festive procession.
 Rather, Sundareswarar is represented in the form of anthropomorphic Somaskanda image.
 There is another metal symbolic image of Shiva called the Cokkar, which is merely a pair of embossed feet on a metal stool.
 This symbol is kept near Sundareswarar sanctum all day, then carried in a palaki daily to Meenakshi's chamber every evening so that the two can symbolically spend the night together.
 In the morning, the temple volunteers wake the divine couple and the symbolic Cokkar image is carried back to the Sundareswarar sanctum.